-With flu season upon us, you may be wondering how to completely avoid its unpleasantries altogether.
+So, you may be wondering how to avoid the unpleasantries of the flu altogether.
 Or if you’ve already caught it – how you can quickly remedy it.
 Either way, this post is for you.
-For those that are unfamiliar, the flu (influenza) is an infection caused by a virus that affects the nose, throat and lungs.
-Every year, 10-20% of the United States population gets the flu!
+We’ve got 12 natural flu remedies for you to try, that could help keep you functioning at 100% this flu season!

-What is the flu?
+What is the Flu?

 Common Conventional Flu Remedies